schollenberger/pi-sensorlab/oled-display/oled-display-readme.md

     ```

   In order to draw or write on an Image object you need the module `ImageDraw`.
-  With module you may instantiate a `Draw` object which support drawing lines,
+  With this module you may instantiate a `Draw` object which support drawing
-  rectangles, arcs, etc. and writing texts in specified fonts.
+  lines, rectangles, arcs, etc. and writing texts in specified fonts.
   Example:
     ```
     import sys